raptorbox/raptor/raptor-auth-service/README.md

 ***Documentation is coming soon!***

-JWT token based authorization and authentication API which handles login, registration and permission management
+Authorization and authentication API which handles login, registration and permission management

 Usage
 ---